 Phenibut has high absorption.
-The drug penetrates easily into all tissues of the body and overcomes the blood-brain barrier (BBB).
+The drug penetrates easily into all tissues of the body and crosses the blood-brain barrier (BBB).
 About 0.1% of the administered dose of the drug penetrates into the brain tissue (in young and old people to a much greater extent).
 Phenibut is evenly distributed in the liver and kidneys.
 The drug metabolizes in the liver up to 80–95%, the metabolites are not pharmacologically active.
 Phenibut does not cumulate.
 After 3 hours it begins to be secreted by kidneys, however, its concentration in the brain tissue does not decrease and it can be found in the brain for another 6 hours.
 About 5% of the drug is excreted unchanged by kidneys and partly with bile.

-- asthenic and anxiety-neurotic states, anxiety, fear, obsessive-compulsive disorder, psychopathy;
+- asthenic and anxiety-neurotic states;

-- (in children) stammering, tics, enuresis.
+- stammering, tics, enuresis in children.